- How many people can sleep in the yurt?

 Summer: hike the Continental Divide Trail, explore the miles of historic logging roads, trail run, train at altitude for days, mountain bike (easy to challenging), explore, splash in the creeks, refresh in the solar shower, hike/drive to fish, discover the small waterfall, read, write, nap, play games, complete a puzzle, watch for falling stars, howl at the moon…

-Tell me about the skiing around the Pass Creek Yurt.
+- What is the skiing like around the Pass Creek Yurt?

 The Wolf Creek Pass area is world-renown for powder skiing thanks to the quality & amount of snowfall.
 Situated in north-facing terrain, you’ll find wide snow-covered forest roads ideal for touring to epic powder shots for you adrenaline junkies; wide open tree skiing to tighter forested slopes.
 From low angle slopes for learning, to steeper, more challenging slopes, all levels of ability can find the perfect slope at the Pass Creek Yurt.
 That’s not just hype.
 That’s delightful reality!

 The majority of slopes near the Yurt are safe from avalanches.
 A few isolated slopes in the vicinity of the Pass Creek Yurt are steep enough to avalanche under heightened avalanche conditions.
 We strongly suggest that everyone in your group have taken a Level 1 Avalanche course and Avalanche Rescue Course and wear, carry, and be proficient with the appropriate safety and rescue gear.
-Always check the Avalanche bulletin and Weather Forecast before and during your trip (see WEATHER & AVALANCHE PAGE).
+Always check the Avalanche bulletin and Weather Forecast before and during your trip.
+Check out this link for more information.

 Summer/Fall: dogs are welcome.
 We ask that you pick up after them around the Yurt, and they repose on the dog beds, not the human beds.